AniruthRamesh/Stocks-Assignment5Maven/res/Readme-SETUP.txt

 * Java 18 and JDK 11 required.

-* The jar file can work only from the res folder, as the stock data files are there.
+* The jar file can work only from the res folder.
+As the stock data for inflexible portfolio is there.

 * Stable internet connection.